raselmandol/raselmandol/README.md

 #### About me✨

-* I'm a college student who relishes navigating through challenging situations that many find daunting.
+* I'm a college student who relishes navigating through challenging situations.
 I have a passion for writing code and continuously testing its functionality.
-* I use Rust, C, Cpp, C#, PHP programming languages.
-My favourite programming languages are C++ and C#.
-Now I am delving deep into the intricacies of Dear ImGui.
+* I use C++, Python, C, Rust, C#, PHP programming languages.
+My favourite programming languages are C++, Python, and C#.
+* I am actively involved in deep learning projects, focusing on integrating machine learning models with software applications.
 * My interests lie in concurrent programming, network programming, and the development of useful tools.

 #### Find me👀